tw1zr99/efym.net/content/about.md

 My real name is George and I currently work as a DevOps Engineer for a software company in Brighton, UK.

-I'll put together a list of specific technical proficiencies somewhere on this page eventually, for now suffice to say that I do Linux stuff from the scary black boxes a.k.a terminal emulators.
+I do Linux stuff from the scary black boxes a.k.a terminal emulators.

 ## Software and workflow